cv007/C-PlusPlus-Peripheral-Style/stm32g0_Gpio.md

                 II auto
 isOff           () { return not isOn(); }
 ```
-**The two write functions use the pinmask_ var to set/reset a pin output atomically.**
+**The two base write functions use the pinmask_ var to set/reset a pin output atomically.
+We label these high/low because that is what we are doing here.**
 ```
                 //write
                 II GpioPin&